-Chart 1 shows the average value of the market risk disclosure index, but the average masks considerable diversity across BHCs in the sample.
-Chart 2 illustrates the range of disclosure index values by year.
-Specifically, the chart shows the minimum and maximum values of the index by year and the 25th and 75th percentiles, along with the averages reported in Chart 1.
-The maximum value of the index grows from 7 in 1994 to 15 in the mid-2000s, falls back to 13, and then settles at 14 near the end of the sample period.
-At least one BHC in each year reported no market risk information (in other words, generated an index value of zero).
-As the average value of the disclosure
+Figure 1 shows the average value of the market risk disclosure index, but the average masks considerable diversity across BHCs in the sample.
+Figure 2 illustrates the range of disclosure index values by year.
+Specifically, the chart shows the minimum and maximum values of the index by year, the 25th and 75th percentiles, along with the averages reported in Figure 1.
+The maximum value of the index grows from 7 in 1994 to 15 in the mid-2000s, before falling back to 14 near the end of the sample period.
+At least one BHC in each year reported no market risk information (index value of zero).
+As the average value of the disclosure index increases, the dispersion within the sample BHCs grows.
+The inter-quartile (25th to 75th percentile) range more than doubles over the sample period, due mainly to growing differentiation in the top half of the distribution after 1998.
+Over this period, the distance between "top reporting" BHCs and those nearer to the average widened considerably.